|Hotels & hostels|

 8. Be extra aware when watching street shows

 The biggest crime problem In Barcelona for tourists in some areas is being a victim of Barcelona pickpockets.
-Sadly there are many pickpockets in popular tourist areas.
-They target handbags, phones and wallets, which they try to steal without the owners noticing.
+Sadly there are many pickpockets in popular tourist areas, so be aware in busy tourist places, airports, train stations, metro and also in your hotel lobby.
+Pickpockets in Barcelona are not violent.
+They target handbags, phones and wallets, which they try to steal without the owner noticing.
 We recommend you read the safety tips below to avoid pickpockets in Barcelona.

-Smoking pot is more popular in Spain than binge drinking, so you are more likely to be hugged in Barcelona, than mugged.
+Is Barcelona safe to visit?
+Yes.
+It is very safe.
+The Spanish do not generally drink to excess, which generally keeps the nightlife peaceful and limits brawls and fight.
+Smoking pot seems to be much more popular in Spain than heavy drinking.
+So you are more likely to be hugged in Barcelona, than mugged.
 But like any big city, muggings in Barcelona can happen.
-They usually occur late at night after 01:00 in the morning and mostly around at the port end of La Rambla and in the lower part of the Raval neighbourhood, but as mentioned muggings with violence are rare.
-People who walk alone in the areas mentioned above, and who are quite drunk are at most at risk of being mugged.
+They usually occur late at night after 01:00 in the morning and mostly around at the port end of La Rambla and in the lower part of the Raval neighbourhood, but as we mentioned muggings with violence are very rare.
+Peopl, who walk alone in the areas mentioned above, and who are quite drunk are at most at risk of being mugged but in general everyone can walk the streets of Barcelona and tate the metro in safety.

-If you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station where you can report the theft online.
-From July 2011 a new system means that tourists can report petty crime and pickpocket theft directly from their hotel.
-So talk to your hotel reception if you have been the victim of theft in Barcelona
+If you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station, where you can report the theft online.
+In 2011 a new system was introduced to let tourists report petty crime and pickpocket theft directly from some hotels.
+So talk to your hotel reception if you have been the victim of theft in Barcelona.

 Pickpockets in Barcelona